shanewidanagama/SimpleParallax.js-analysis/README.md

 **Tech Used:** JavaScript, HTML, CSS, SimpleParallax.js

-This is a single page app made using HTML5, CSS3, and Vanilla JavaScript and hosted on Github Pages.
+This is a single page site made using HTML5, CSS3, and Vanilla JavaScript and hosted on Github Pages.

 # Lessons Learned